gcanti/fp-ts/docs/modules/These.ts.md

 ## getSuccessOnly

-Returns the `A` value if and only if the value is constructed with `Right`
+Returns the `A` value if and only if the value is constructed with `Success`

 **Signature**